 You want to just grab one, right?

-This easy pinwheel recipe is full of healthy ingredients, dairy-free for all your vegan guests and makes a colorful + light appetizer.
+This vegan pinwheel recipe is full of healthy ingredients, dairy-free for all your vegan guests and makes a colorful + light appetizer.

 STEP 1: Prepare White Bean Hummus Spread